vasanthk/functional-js/README.md

 There are plenty of other reasons to use pure functions in functional programming.
 Beyond being easier to refactor and debut, pure functions are also deterministic and well-suited for parallel processing.

+Our ultimate goal here as functional programmers is not to eliminate side effects, but confine them.
+We strive to minimize the amount of impure code, and segregate it from the rest of our program.

 ## Reference

 [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0#.ip0v7pbkq)